 “It was in that moment that I turned to God and gave him my loneliness that I began to sense God’s presence working in my life again.
 He started asking me questions like this: ‘If I asked you to move overseas, would you go?
 If you were to be single your entire life, would you still walk in purity?
 If no one ever liked a single word I asked you to speak, would you still preach?
 If your job remained difficult, would you still serve me?
 If I never fixed your problems, would you still worship me?
 If I never gave you a faithful friend again, would you still love your neighbor as you love yourself?
 If the gospel was offensive to every unbeliever you know, would you still share your faith?’
 And the underlying question behind all that God was speaking into my heart was this: ‘Am I still worthy of worship?’”

-“God approached Adam in the Garden of Eden and said, ‘It is not good for man to be alone,’ not because Adam was lonely, but because he was making a statement about himself.
+“God approached Adam in the garden of Eden and said, ‘It is not good that the man should be alone’ (Genesis 2:18), not because Adam was lonely, but because he was making a statement about himself.
 He was saying, ‘It is not good for man to be alone, because one man cannot glorify me by himself.’
 God creates an entire race of people to glorify him. . . .
 The panoply of gifts is essential if the church is to function as God intended.
 Image bearers are not lone rangers, and we see the great scriptural truth that God has not given us people to complete us, but to complement us as we seek to glorify him together in community.”

 “God is worthy of worship, even if we die in obscurity.”